well-prado/blok-full-stack-template/README.md

 ### Database

-The project uses SQLite with Drizzle ORM.
+The project uses SQLite with Prisma ORM.
 Database files are stored in the `database/` directory.

 To run migrations: